addedsparkle/poke-graph/README.md

 main | full server and schema
-get-started | The original Apollo Server implementation from the Getting Started documents with basic Book schema and hard coded data my-first-pokemon | Schema now features a basic pokemon type and fetches data from the PokeApi hawlucha | Can now get a Pokemon by name pokemon-type | get the type of the pokemon using resolver double-damage | add the damage relations for the pokemon's type using a further REST call to discover which types cause double damage nPlusOne | add the pokemon in the double damage types and fetch their sprites restdatasource | Switches to using RESTDataSource for the PokeApi mutation | Adds a mutation to allow adding pokemon to a trainer
+get-started | The original Apollo Server implementation from the Getting Started documents with basic Book schema and hard coded data my-first-pokemon | Schema now features a basic pokemon type and fetches data from the PokeApi single-pokemon | now fetches type data for a pokemon and can select a single pokemon by name in the query double-damage | add the damage relations for the pokemon's type using a further REST call to discover which types cause double damage mutation | Adds a mutation to allow adding pokemon to a trainer and querying trainers from the API nPlusOne | add the pokemon in the double damage types to show the performance difficulties of the n+1 issue